 The approved Canadian Natural Alt-FEMP pilot leveraged a combination of aircraft and mobile ground lab (truck) based alternative technologies to effectively survey facilities and detect fugitive emissions.
 Specifically, a combination of aerial screening using fixed wing aircraft equipped with Light Detection and Ranging (LiDAR) sensors (Bridger Photonics' Gas Mapping LiDARTM) and ground-based screening using trucks equipped with gas sensors and anemometers (PoMELO system) was used.
-All sites considered a part of the Alt-FEMP pilot were screened once per year with aerial Bridger screening and once per year with the ground, truck-based PoMELO screening.
+All sites considered a part of the Alt-FEMP pilot were screened twice per year with the ground, truck-based PoMELO screening.
+Sites considered a part of the Alt-FEMP requiring tri-annual surveys under the original FEMP were additionally screened once per year with aerial Bridger screening.
 For aerial screening, if site-level emissions detected were above 500m3/day methane, a follow-up PoMELO screening was scheduled.
-For any PoMELO screening (routine biannual or follow-up), if site-level emissions detected were above 500m3 CH4/day methane or the estimated fugitive emissions rates at the site were above 100m3 CH4/day, the crew completing the PoMELO screening would conduct a close range OGI survey of a portion of the site, guided by the PoMELO screening data.
+For any PoMELO screening (routine biannual or follow-up), if site-level emissions detected were above 500m3 CH_4/day methane or the estimated fugitive emissions rates at the site were above $60m^3 CH_4/day$, the crew completing the PoMELO screening would conduct a close range OGI survey of a portion of the site, guided by the PoMELO screening data.
 Any leaks detected during the close range OGI survey would then be tagged for repair.
 The principal benefit of this approach is that crews focus their time on surveying portions of facilities where there are fugitive emissions.
 Canadian Natural collected emissions measurement data from Brigder, PoMELO and OGI detection technologies throughout the course of the Alt-FEMP Pilot deployment, which will be explored here.